 A third miner died after a rock fall accident at Goldfield’s Driefontein mine outside Carletonville.

 A fourth was injured in a locomotive accident at the Simmer and Jack mine in Buffelsfontein, and a fifth was declared missing at Lonmin’s Karee mine on Tuesday afternoon after he did not return at the end of his shift.
+Search and rescue teams continue to search for him.

 NUM expresses its anger